Noovolari/leapp/README.md

 # Developing

-Development on Insomnia can be done on Mac, Windows, or Linux as long as you have [NodeJS](https://nodejs.org) and [Git](https://git-scm.com/).
+Development on Leapp can be done on Mac, Windows, or Linux as long as you have [NodeJS](https://nodejs.org) and [Git](https://git-scm.com/).
 See the `.nvmrc` file located in the project for the correct Node version.

 <details>